ndtdat2k3/smart-city-iot-route-optimization/README.md

 ## Limitations
 - Low-cost sensors provide relative measurements, not reference-grade accuracy
 - MQ-135 requires calibration for reliable gas index values
-- Data coverage depends on deployment density of IoT nodes
+- Data coverage depends on the deployment density of IoT nodes
 - ESP32-CAM is not yet integrated into the current system
 ---